dburkhart07/dburkhart07/README.md

   - Currently working on machine learning projects in the healthcare field.

 - 🤝 **Looking for opportunities:**
-  - Actively seeking software engineering/data science internships for the upcoming summer and/or.
+  - Actively seeking software engineering/data science internships/co-op opporunities for the upcoming fall semester

 ---